noahcurtiss/Motor_Tests/README.md

 6) Upload step_test.ino and run record.py (remember to update the file name).
 This should take about 15 mins.

 7) Repeat steps 4-6 for each voltage you want to test.
+Let the motor cool between each test to keep the data consistent.
 It is important to do a force calibration before or after every test as the force sensor's readings could change.

 8) Run analysis.py to filter data and format it for graphing.
 Be sure to update the file paths and tailor the data analysis to fit your own needs.